 Stuttering therapy allows children to successfully speak fluently, resulting in:

-Preschool and school-aged children are treated using the Lidcombe Program.
+Preschool children (from 2 to 6 years) are treated using the Lidcombe Program.
 The Lidcombe Program is an evidence-based, behavioural treatment for early stuttering.
 Parents are trained to help their child to control their stutter.
 Results from the Lidcombe Program show that the majority of children are able to maintain fluent speech during conversations or social interactions.
 Randomised controlled trials and scientific studies (Arnott et al, 2014) have shown that the Lidcombe Program is best practice for treating stuttering in the preschool years.

 Australian Stuttering Research Centre : http://www.fhs.usyd.edu.au/asrc/